Censys-Research/censeye/README.md

 ## Saving reports

 If you wish to save the report as an HTML file, simply pass the `--save` flag with an output filename, and the whole thing is there.

+## Gadgets

+Censeye "Gadgets" are bits of code that extend Censeye in two ways (currently): Query Generators, and Host Lableers.

+### Query Generators

+Query Generator gadgets are used to generate additional queries for reporting and pivoting just like any other configured field.

+Currently, there are two query generator gadgets included with Censeye:

+- "open-directory": This gadget will parse out file names in HTTP response bodies from the Censys host result that have a known open-directory.
+These filenames will then be expanded to a proper Censys query (e.g., `services:(labels=open-dir and http.response.body='*$FILENAME*')`) to find other open-dictories on other hosts.
+- "nobbler": This gadget will look at `UNKNOWN` services and generate one or more queries that attempt to find other hosts with the same banner, but at different offsets.
+The idea that many unknown responses will contain some binary protocol where there may be a header or some common element at the start of the response, but the actual data may be dynamic.

 ## Configuration